 - Analytic Rubrics: Two-dimensional rubrics with levels of achievement as columns and assessment criteria as rows.
 Allows instructors to assess participants’ achievements based on multiple criteria using a single rubric.
 Assign different weights (value) to different criteria and include an overall achievement by totaling the criteria.

-Create surveys and use the statistics tools to monitor current course trends, seek opinions, and assess user satisfaction.
+Create surveys, and use survey statistics to monitor current course trends, seek opinions, and assess user satisfaction.
 Surveys are an excellent way to solicit feedback from participants regarding any aspect of a course.
-For example, use surveys as a method of collecting course evaluations, mid-year reviews, or researching people’s learning styles and content delivery preferences.
+For example, use surveys as a method of collecting course evaluations, mid-year reviews, or content delivery preferences.